olksij/SecurityAppUWP/README.md

 ## This project is in Alpha Version!

 ### Knowing issues:
-- When windows resizing, elements can dont resizing
+- When you clicking on text (on gridview elements), it dont do any action

 ### Target platform:
 - Universal Windows